 “I don’t think there’s anything untoward with all this,” Sadaplays told me later over Discord.
 “I really don’t.
 I think Twitch is just a popular website and people embed the streams.”
 Streamers Kotaku interviewed who have been featured on Gamepedia uniformly say the site has helped grow their stream’s audience, but most question how meaningful these views are in comparison to fans whose eyes are glued to their monitors, or are even halfway paying attention on a second monitor.

-Gamepedia hosts 5.2 million pages of gaming content for an average of 133 million monthly users, according to website data scraper SimilarWeb.
+Gamepedia hosts 5.2 million pages of gaming content for an average of 133 million monthly visits, according to website data scraper SimilarWeb.
 It is owned by Twitch through a company called Curse, a network of gaming sites.
 Gamepedia told Kotaku that it’s primarily supported by ad revenue.
 If a user’s ad-blocker is off, a Twitch stream is embedded at the bottom of each of Gamepedia’s 5.2 million pages, which details everything there is to know about over 2,000 games.
 It’s not readily visible or apparent that the stream is there, but it does appear to start playing when someone scrolls down, often along with an advertisement.

 (Twitch says that these streams do not autoplay immediately when the user loads up the page.
 Gizmodo Media Group’s senior product manager for video, Alex Mason, helped me confirm this.
 Curiously, if you load up the same stream in two different windows—one where it is in view, one where it’s not in view—the oldest message in chat appears to be the same in both.
 This indicates that something loads when you land on the page, although it’s hard to determine what that means.)